cgroza/GraffiTE/README.md

    - `SUPP_VEC`: Support Vector from SURVIVOR (merge of individual loci).
 SUPP_VEC=01 means two alternative assemblies were used, the SV is absent from the first one and present in the second one.
    - `SUPP`: Number of assemblies with the variant
    - `STRANDS=+-;` (ignore)
-   - `n_hits`: number of distinct RepeatMasker hit on the SV
+   - `n_hits`: number of distinct RepeatMasker hits on the SV
    - `match_lengths`: length of each RepeatMasker hit.
 If `n_hits` > 1, lengths of each hit are comma separated
    - `repeat_ids`: target name of each RepeatMasker hit.
 If `n_hits` > 1, names for each hit are comma separated
    - `matching_classes`: classification of each RepeatMasker hit.
 If `n_hits` > 1, classification for each hit are comma separated